ippontech/blog-usa/posts/an-introduction-to-dqm.md

 *Is there any data that is missing important relationship linkages?*

 ##Timeliness
 Timeliness references whether information is available when expected and needed.
-Timeliness depends on user expectation.
+Timeliness means different things for different systems.
+A hotel booking website requires to the second updates so prospective customers can see what rooms are available or unavailable in a hotel.
+For a billing or transaction management system, however, nightly processing could suffice.

 [Explore working with large datasets here]